sendgrid/sendgrid-php/USAGE.md

 **This endpoint allows you to send a test campaign.**

-To send to multiple addresses, use an array for the JSON "to" value ["one@address","two@address"]
+To send to multiple addresses, use an array for the JSON "to" value ["one@address", "two@address"]

 For more information: